Downunder Dictation and Teacher’s Guide

 Dictation lessons can be done:

-This is not a graded text because dictation can be used regularily from 4th grade onwards.
+This is not a graded text because dictation can be used regularly from 4th grade onwards.

-With one passage multiple ages and multiple topics can be taught.
+With one passage multiple ages can be taught.

 Passages are presented in a large font which makes it suitable for copywork for younger children.